klahnakoski/diff-algebra/README.md

 ### Problems

 The Firefox codebase is 2million lines of code, with about 300 changes made per day.
-Given a year of history, we would expect a database of TIDs to contain about 2 trillion `(coverage_revision, file, line, TID)` tuples.
+Given a year of history, we would expect a database of TIDs to contain about 200billion `(coverage_revision, file, line, TID)` tuples.
 We will require a low-latency service that can provide this information, and a centralized server that is responsible for assigning TIDs to the net-new lines.

 ## Challenge